BenJ3D/ChiaFarmAlert/README.md

 A Python 3 script to monitor your Chia farm and receive alerts via email when there are changes in the number of plots or wallet balance.

+The script will also run in the background and update the information every 10 minutes.
+If there are changes in the number of plots or wallet balance, an email will be sent to the recipient email address.

 <h2>Description</h2>
 This script uses the Chia command-line interface to obtain the following information about your Chia farm: